just1mitch/cits2006-project/Report/Group Report.md

 (quarantine)quit
 ```

-When a file is restored, its hash is added to the system's `.whitelist` file, preventing it from being falsely flagged as malicious again.
+When a file is restored, its hash is added to the system's `[quarantine]/.whitelist` file, preventing it from being falsely flagged as malicious again.

 ### Decryptor
 By design of our MTD system, the sensitive directories persist as encrypted on disk even in the event the system is not running.